 How to upgrade your legendary heroes

-The most straightforward ways to upgrade your legendary heroes are by killing Marauders to gain experience and increase their levels, and by using Wisdom and Hero Medals.
+The most straightforward ways to upgrade your legendary heroes are by defeating Marauders to gain experience and increase their levels, and by using Wisdom and Hero Medals.
 If you want to learn more ways to level up legendary heroes in Rise of Empires, make sure to check out our dedicated guide.

 The heroes you have, determine your unit choice as well as the purpose of your legion formations.
 In this game, there are 3 units: Footmen, Archers, and Cavalry.
 There is no single “best unit”, each has its own good, evil, and intended use; it is like a game of Rock-Paper-Scissors.